Home Car Shopping How Much Car Can I Afford?

 4. Determine Your Extra Cash for Down Payment

 Some auto dealers and lenders may offer zero-down-payment financing.
-A deal like this can be an enticing offer to many owners.
+A deal like this can be an enticing offer to many buyers.
 However, putting down some cash when you close the deal is better to help cover various fees and taxes.

 Sometimes, making a larger down payment allows you to obtain a better interest rate.
 Any funds you can put into a down payment will reduce the amount you need to borrow.

 Consider this example.
 A $41,000 vehicle might have an out-the-door price of $45,000, including taxes, registration, destination charges, and other fees.
 Making a $9,000 down payment leaves $36,000 to finance.
-A borrower with excellent credit history may qualify for an auto loan with a 7% interest rate, which is the average rate in today’s market.
+A borrower with a good credit history may qualify for an auto loan with a 7% interest rate, which is the average rate in today’s market.
 Over a 60-month loan term, the total interest paid is $6,771.
 The monthly payment will be about $713.

-Every additional $1,000 you can put down will save $188 in interest and reduce the monthly payment by about $20.
+Every additional $1,000 you can put down will save you $188 in interest and reduce the monthly payment by about $20.

 5. Calculate a Car Loan Amount You Can Afford

-After you have figured out the amount you can comfortably spend for a car and related expenses each month, you must determine how much you want to borrow.
+After you have figured out the amount you can comfortably spend on a car and related expenses each month, you must determine how much you want to borrow.
 That figure is affected by several factors related to APR and the length of the loan.

 • Credit score.
 Borrowers with higher credit scores generally qualify for lower interest rates because lenders see those customers as less risky.

 • Loan terms.
 The number of months you have to repay the money affects your monthly payment.
 Shorter loan terms create a higher monthly payment.
 Longer loan lengths bring lower monthly car payments, which means you’ll pay more in interest over the life of the loan.
-In general, aim for a 48-month loan.

 • New or used car.
 New car loans typically have more favorable interest rates than those available for used vehicles.